blueSparrow2000/blackout_deathmatch/README.md

 Future plan:
 - Gun recoil effect
 - Consumables and placeable as a held item (draw when holding them!)
+- reacon (shows location of enemy in the map & direction for 1 seconds)
+- flash / smoke
 - smarter AI